Get Free Consult

 Mishandling of volatile materials has led to multiple serious plant accidents in the past year.

-In May of 2023, a worker was killed in an explosion at PolyCarbon Industries, a pharmaceutical chemical plant in Newbury, Massachusetts.
+In May 2023, a worker was killed in an explosion at PolyCarbon Industries, a pharmaceutical chemical plant in Newbury, Massachusetts.
 OSHA discovered failures in both the company’s handling protocols and its understanding of the material in question.

 Then, in November, a fire at Sound Resource Solutions in Shepherd, Texas sent one employee to the hospital and caused a shelter-in-place order for the entire town.
 The plant manufactured solvents used in glue and paint removers.
 Apparently, a worker had tried to move a leaking chemical container with a forklift and generated a spark.